words Alexa Wang

 You should also look at the treatments on offer in order to find the right spa for your visit and take a look at reviews from previous visitors.
 These days, if you are after the full experience, you shouldn’t settle for anything less than a wide range of treatment options, along with facilities like saunas, steam rooms, hot tubs, and hydrotherapy tubs.

 Choose the Right Treatments

 Spa treatments fall under four main categories: facials, massages, body treatments, and manicures and pedicures.
 Facials are a perfect choice if you want to treat yourself but don’t feel comfortable with a full massage as they can both be equally as relaxing.
 For those who do enjoy a massage, spas now offering everything from Swedish massages to hot stone therapies.
-And, of course, no spa worth its salt will be without some body treatment options and manicures and pedicures on their treatment menu.
+And, of course, no spa worth its salt will be without some body treatment options like flotation therapy at The Float Spa, and manicures and pedicures on their treatment menu.

 If you are opting for multiple treatments, don’t forget to think carefully about the order in which you book them.
 After all, there is no point in booking yourself in for a luxurious facial if you will then be lying on your front for a massage, as this means that most of the products used for your facial will end up on the massage bed rather than seeping into your skin.

 Be Mindful of What You Eat

 Surprisingly, what you eat can have a significant impact on your spa day.
 After all, the spa is the last place where you wanted to feel bloated after a big meal or lightheaded because you forgot to have breakfast.

 To guarantee that you can enjoy your spa day to its fullest, make sure that you have a light but filling breakfast like porridge that will set you up for the day without leaving you feeling too full.